Skip to content

 History of Monkey Day

-Back in 2000, Casey Sorrow was an art student at Michigan State University, and he ended up writing “Monkey Day” on his friend’s calendar as a prank.
 But then they actually celebrated the occasion with other art students at MSU, and Sorrow later started collaborating with fellow MSU student on the Fetus-X comic strip, where the holiday was mentioned and popularized.
-Since then, Monkey Day has been observed internationally as a day to celebrate primates (including monkeys, but also apes, lemurs, and tarsiers).

 Sorrow himself still does much to promote the holiday and the cause of primate welfare, and in addition to the Monkey Day website, he also maintains a “Monkeys in the News” blog which discusses primate-related news around the world and comes out with a list of the top ten primate-related news stories from the past year every Monkey Day.

-Since Monkey Day was created, it really has gone from strength-to-strength.
+Since Monkey Day was founded, it really has gone from strength-to-strength.
 It is now celebrated in many different corners of the world.
 This includes Scotland, Turkey, Thailand, Colombia, the United Kingdom, Estonia, Pakistan, India, Germany, and Canada.
 It has been described by the Washington Post as a day to do the following:

 “Learn something about these adorable and highly intelligent primates.
 Or you could use this day to act like a monkey.”